"Where the LOVE of CHRIST Shines"

 Thank you to WBOC Delmarva Life for the segment on Sonshine Equine.
 Wilma and Pebbles enjoyed the attention from Vincent and Liam.

-We are offering pony rides on Saturdays from 2:00pm until 4:00pm.
+We are offering pony rides on Saturdays by appointment only.
+The pony rides are for all ages.

 Thank you to all that have donated and continue to support Sonshine Equine.
 We have received riding helmets, saddles, barn equipment and financial donations.
 You are all a true blessing!